microsoft/BotBuilder-V3/bot-framework-emulator.md

 * Send requests and receive responses to/from your bot endpoint on localhost
 * Inspect the Json response
-* Emulate a specific user
+* Emulate a specific user and/or conversation

 ## Installation and configuration
 * Install the Emulator from [github or ?]()